Mailu/helm-charts/charts/mailu/README.md

 | 2.x.x               | >= 2024.06    |

 Active development of this chart is only for the latest supported Mailu version.
-Branches exists for older mailu versions (e.g. old/mailu-1.8).
+Branches exists for older Mailu versions (e.g. old/mailu-1.8).

 ## Prerequisites

-- ⚠️Starting with version 1.9, you need a validating DNSSEC compatible resolver in order to run Mailu.
+- Starting with version 1.9, you need a validating DNSSEC compatible resolver in order to run Mailu.
-- a working HTTP/HTTPS ingress controller such as nginx or traefik
+- a working HTTP/HTTPS ingress controller such as nginx or Traefik
-- cert-manager v0.12 or higher installed and configured (including a working cert issuer).
-Otherwise you will need to handle it by yourself and provide the secret to Mailu.
+- cert-manager v0.12 or higher installed and configured (including a working cert issuer) – otherwise you'll need to handle issuing certificates and providing the secret to Mailu yourself
-- A node which has a public reachable IP, static address because mail service binds directly to the node's IP
+- a node which has a publicly reachable static IP address, because mail service binds directly to the node's IP
-- A hosting service that allows inbound and outbound traffic on port 25.
+- a hosting provider that allows inbound and outbound traffic on port 25
-- Helm 3 (helm 2 support is dropped with release 0.3.0).
+- Helm 3 (Helm 2 support is dropped with release 0.3.0)

 | Repository                         | Name       | Version |
 | ---------------------------------- | ---------- | ------- |